Welcome! I am an assistant professor at Princeton University.

 My research and teaching interests focus on political economy and international economics.
-Some of my work has been published in the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, and the Journal of Law, Economics, and Organization.
+Some of my work has been published in the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, Quarterly Journal of Political Science, and Journal of Law, Economics, and Organization.
+My book, The Perils of International Capital, is forthcoming from Cambridge University Press.

 In my free time, I like to run, hike, travel, and support Arsenal FC.